gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 ## Please take a minute to read the description of each prior and seee if you can figure out how they relate to the model choices we've made in the *Sites*, *Clocks*, and *Trees* tabs.

 For today we will leave them all at default except the following:

-*allMus*: Change this to lognormal with an initial value = 1 and log(stdev) = 1

 *ucld.mean*: change this to lognormal with an intial value of 0.1 and a standard deviation of 0.5

 Click on the *Operators* tab.
-Today (and generally) you don’t need to mess with this stuff as long as the *Auto Optimize* box is checked in the upper left corner.
+Today (and generally) you don’t need to mess with these as long as the *Auto Optimize* box is checked in the upper left corner.
 Sometimes the output from a run will give you a warning that how the chain samples a certain parameter needs to be tweaked and you can use this tab to do just.

 Click on the *MCMC* tab.